turbot/steampipe-mod-kubernetes-insights/dashboards/statefulset/docs/statefulset_detail.md

 This dashboard answers the following questions for each StatefulSet:

 - How is my StatefulSet configured?
+- Is the host network access enabled?
-- Is the default namespace used for the StatefulSet?
+- Is the host PID & IPC sharing enabled?
 - What labels and annotations are applied?